stesta/stesta.github.io/_posts/2017-07-03-web-application-primer-in-haskell-programming-language.markdown

 ---
 layout: post
-current: post
-cover: assets/images/blog/thumbnails/haskell.png
-navigation: True
-title: "Web Application Primer in Haskell - Haskell"
+title: Web Application Primer in Haskell - Haskell
+image: /assets/images/blog/thumbnails/haskell.png
 date: 2017-07-03
-tags:
-class: post-template
-subclass: 'post'
-author: steve
 ---

 In this series, we're going to work our way through the development stack bottom-up.
 So to kick off our Haskell web application primer we're going to start with Haskell and core Game of Life code.<!--more-->